YeDeheng/site/posts/2013-08-31-why-i-chose-rust.markdown

 ---
 This post is about less-talked-about features of Rust, namely Algebraic Types and Pattern Matching, that I find very interesting and for which I have chosen Rust.

 Let's say you have to build an arithmetic calculator for evaluating expessions like `2 + 2`.
 How would you do that?
-To simplify the problem a bit, let's say the calculator only deals with integers and four operators, plus, minus, multiplication and division.
+To simplify the problem a bit, let's say the calculator only deals with integers and four operators, i.e. plus, minus, multiplication and division.

 In C, you might write something like this.